SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/scaffolding-projects/create-react-app.md

 - Under the scripts object add one more key-value pair ` "proxy": "http://localhost:5000",` This allows you access to your home route on the back-end router - if you have chosen a differnt port all your need to do is replace the port number `"proxy": "http://localhost:yourportnumber",`

-Concurrently now becomes an interesting library to add if you are going full stack - look at the docs in the server-side documentation
+Concurrently now becomes an interesting library to add if you are going full stack - look at the docs in the server-side documentation.